printto/Digi_Idle/README.md

 - No changes at the moment.
 Initial commit.

 ### TODO
-- (Current TODO) Implement envolve system
-- Implement leveling and up stats system
-- Implement feeding system and food
-- Implement training and battle system (May use Pedrometer as a part of the battle)
+- Implement training, farming and battling system (Use Pedrometer as a power guage of all modes)